Richard Serra is often summarized as the artist of huge steel sculptures.

 Serra was not primarily an image-maker.
 He was not interested in representation in the ordinary sense.
 He treated material as a problem to be experienced.
 Steel, in his hands, became a way to sharpen awareness.
 You feel your own scale more acutely around Serra because the sculpture does not flatter you into detachment.
 It forces negotiation.

 Even relatively simple works can feel unnerving.
-They do not merely occupy a room.
+They do more than occupy a room.
 They reorganize it.

 He made walking part of sculpture